Part 1- The Vicar of the South

 Two characters stand at the edge of a tower overlooking the amber hue emitting from the small town below.
 The town would soon outglow the stars above.

-“Overzealous as usual?” the tenor voice continues.
+“Overzealous as usual?” the voice continues.
 The speaker is a young man, no definite features can be made out in the shadows- aside from the fact that he is taller in stature and hints well-toned arms.
+Athletic, by nature.

 “Always.”
 The second speaker has the frame and the voice of a young woman.
 “They believe that if they tone it down our family won’t be seen as perfect or glamorous.
 Which of course is true- I mean, I wouldn’t be here otherwise.”